 - Dizziness, room feels like it is spinning or walls are closing in on you

-Neurotransmitters and Memory
+- Neurotransmitters and Anxiety

 The proper release of adrenaline is determined by the brain.
 The brain must be well balanced so that the Central Nervous System (CNS), and the body, peripheral nervous system (PNS), can communicate properly.
-When or brain chemistry is out of balance, many of the body’s communication systems become altered, leading to many of the symptoms outlined above.
+When our brain chemistry is out of balance, many of the body's communication systems become altered, leading to many of the symptoms outlined above.
 Neurotransmitter regulation is crucial for balancing communication between the brain and body.
 For example, following stressful events adrenaline or epinephrine is released into the bloodstream.
-This is the body’s natural fight-or flight-mechanism.
-This event signals a ‘shut-off’ mechanism in the brain, which prevents further adrenaline release.
+This is the body's natural fight-or flight-mechanism.
+This event signals a 'shut-off' mechanism in the brain, which prevents further adrenaline release.
 Chronic long-term stress can damage receptors in the brain, resulting in a disrupted shut-off mechanism.
 If adrenaline release mechanisms and regulation systems become disrupted, sudden adrenaline surges can occur, resulting in Panic Disorder.
 Chronic stress can also deplete many of the neurotransmitters that are involved in preventing heightened anxiety as well as Panic Disorder.
 Two of these key neurotransmitters are GABA and Serotonin.